420 BC

 Year 420 BC was a year of the pre-Julian Roman calendar.
-At the time, it was known as the Year of the Tribunate of Cincinnatus and Medullinus (or, less frequently, year 334 Ab urbe condita).
+At the time, it was known as the Year of the Tribunate of Cincinnatus, Medullinus, Vulso and Atratinus (or, less frequently, year 334 Ab urbe condita).
 The denomination 420 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.